MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/error-design.md

 Errors in MSAL are intended for app developers to troubleshoot and not for displaying to end-users.

+### MSAL error goals

+- Provide diagnostics to the user and for tickets that can be used to track down bugs or client misconfigurations
+- Detect errors that are transitory and can be retried
+- Allow the user to identify certain errors that the program can respond to, such a informing the user for the need to do an enrollment

 ### Go error handling vs. other languages

 Most modern languages use exception-based errors.
 Simply put, you "throw" an exception and it must be caught at some routine in the upper stack or it will eventually crash the program.